-Additionally, we provide video difficulty ratings for all intermediate intents: easy, medium, and hard.
-The difficulty ratings signify the complexity of returning the correct answer for a given task's intermediate intent.
-Easy tasks require returning one piece of information and can be solved with less than 3 frames, medium tasks require returning/retrieving 2 to 3 pieces of information and can be solved with less than half the video, and hard tasks require returning more than 3 pieces that require watching more than half the video.
-We provide a breakdown Table 5.
+Additionally, we provide video difficulty ratings for all intermediate intents, distributed between easy, medium, and hard.
+The video difficulty ratings signify the complexity of returning the correct answer for a given task's intermediate intent.
+Easy tasks require returning one piece of information and can be solved with less than 3 frames, medium tasks require returning 2 to 3 things and can be solved with less than half the video, and hard tasks require returning more than 3 things and require watching more than half the video.
+We provide a breakdown of each task type in our benchmark in Table 4.
 VideoWA contains 111 unique intent templates across the 400 intents in the factual retention task set.

-3.7 TASK EVALUATION
+3.7 Task Evaluation

-Each task has a final and intermediate 'eval' function.
-We import the automatic functionality from VisualWebArena (Koh et al., 2024a) and WebArena (Zhou et al., 2024) to evaluate our agent tasks.
+Each task has an eval and intermediate eval function.
+We import the automatic functionality from VisualWebArena (10) and WebArena (38) to evaluate our agent tasks.
 For the intermediate intent evaluation, we use the string-based existing functionality evaluators to assess the agent's response to the video-based question.

-All tasks have a final evaluation function (i.e., evaluator) that determines an agent's reward on each task.
+All of our tasks have a final evaluation function (i.e., evaluator) that determines an agent's reward on each task.
 The reward is typically binary, returning zero or unity depending on whether the agent performs the task unsuccessfully or successfully.
 Reward values are determined by evaluating the state of the environment at the end of the agent's trajectory to determine if said state matches the correct state corresponding to the correct task execution.